← Infrastructure

 The Idea

-What an Agent Is
+What an Agent Carries

 Allowed Tools

-A filtered subset of the MCP tool catalog.
+Resolved live from the template — a filtered subset of the MCP tool catalog.
 A sales agent sees CRM tools, not production database write access.
 Least privilege by default.

 LLM Backend